Sarah Forbes Bonetta: Captain Forbes at Dahomey

-Forbes panicked and assured King Ghezo that Queen Victoria wouldn't honor a king that would kill a child, so the king offered Aina to be a gift for Queen Victoria.
-Forbes estimated that Aina was enslaved by King Ghezo for two years.
-Although her actual ancestry is unknown, Forbes came to the conclusion that Aina was likely to have come from a high status background because of the tribal markings on her face and that she had not been sold to European slave traders.
-Describing Aina in his journal, he wrote: "one of the captives of this dreadful slave-hunt was this interesting girl.
-It is usual to reserve the best born for the high behests of royalty and the immolation on the tombs of the deceased nobility...".
+Although her actual ancestry is unknown, Forbes believed Aina to be of high-status origin, citing the tribal markings on her face and the fact that she had not been sold to European slave traders.
+In his journal he described her as one of "the best born", reserved for "the high behests of royalty and the immolation on the tombs of the deceased nobility".